 Those applying for a Music Scholarship at St Dunstan's are expected to be actively involved in music in their school setting as well as in music outside of school.
-As a guide, we would expect candidates to be involved in two or more ensembles, and to engage regularly with solo opportunities and performances.
-We recommend those applying to be at a level akin to at least Grade 4 in their main instrument, although application is not limited to candidates on the grading system.
-Awards may also be made based on the musical potential of the candidate visà-vis their time learning the instrument or whether the candidate plays an instrument where there is a current shortage in senior school ensembles.
-Where the grade 4 criterion has not been met, appropriate evidence of equivalent participation should be clearly detailed in a portfolio to be brought on the assessment day.
+As a guide, we would expect candidates to be involved in two or more ensembles, and also to perform regularly as a soloist, at a level akin to at least Grade 4 in their main instrument, although application is not limited to candidates on the grading system.
+Where this criterion has not been met, appropriate evidence of equivalent participation should be clearly detailed in a portfolio to be brought on the assessment day.